Variety show: Japan

+Russia

+Soviet variety television established itself as a cornerstone of cultural life, with iconic shows that entertained millions and reflected societal values.
+Little Blue Light (Goluboy Ogonyok), which debuted in 1962, became a New Year's Eve tradition, blending music, comedy sketches, and celebrity interviews in a convivial atmosphere that connected audiences with popular Soviet stars.
+Around the same time, Wider Circle (Shire Krug) expanded the format to emphasize cultural diversity, featuring folk performances, community events, and discussions of national achievements to promote unity.
+Adding satire to the mix, Pub "13 Chairs" (Kabachok "13 Stulyev"), aired from 1966 to 1980, and entertained viewers with its fictional Polish café setting, where characters performed comedic sketches and musical numbers inspired by Eastern Bloc satire magazines, offering subtle commentary on contemporary life.
+Meanwhile, Pesnya Goda (Song of the Year), launched in 1971, became an annual celebration of the year's top songs and performers, evolving into a prestigious platform that mirrored shifts in Russian music and society.

 South Korea

 In South Korea, the hugely popular show Infinite Challenge, has been broadcast by MBC from 2005 to 2018, was a new model of this, called "Real Variety Show".
 It combined comedy and variety scenes including unscripted stunts and special guest stars while taking place in various settings.
 Although many variety shows have existed in Korea long before the broadcast of Infinite Challenge, this program has given a rise to a new page in the history of Korean variety shows by introducing unscripted stunts.
 As a result, other broadcasting channels such as KBS and SBS have followed its path and introduced programs such as 2 Days & 1 Night and Running Man.
-These types of Korean variety shows are grabbing foreign interest of countries such as Japan, China, Thailand, Indonesia, Malaysia, Singapore, and even the United States bringing on a new type of the Korean wave globally.
+These types of Korean variety shows are grabbing foreign interest of countries such as Japan, China, Thailand, Indonesia, Malaysia, Singapore, and even the United States and Philippines bringing on a new type of the Korean wave globally.